QiaoNPC/qiaonpc.github.io/content/post/Petronas-Interuniversity-CTF-2023/Preliminary/Reverse Engineering/Getmecorrect/index.md

 ---
 title: Getmecorrect
-description: The objective of the "Getmecorrect" challenge is to reverse engineer an APK file to uncover a hidden flag.
+description: The objective of the Getmecorrect challenge is to reverse engineer an APK file to uncover a hidden flag.
 The flag is divided into four parts, and you need to understand how these parts are constructed.
 However, a key part of the flag is implemented using native code, which is not available in the APK's source code.
 Your task is to find a way to retrieve the missing part of the flag.
 date: 2023-10-10 00:00:00+0000
 categories:
     - Petronas Interuniversity CTF 2023